 The bear case for Palantir

+While Palantir’s government contracts bring in some big revenue, there is also a reputational risk as it is now being linked to ethical issues through its government relationships.
+For example, the controversial U.S. deportation scheme ran by ICE uses Palantir technology.
 Unfortunately for the company, this presents a PR problem as the nature of deals with government bodies often require less transparency and more secrecy.
-Furthermore, other commercial company’s are likely to keep Palantir at an arms-length due to employee backlash over ethical concerns, such as what happened with Amazon Web Services and Alphabet back in 2018.
+Furthermore, other commercial company’s are likely to keep Palantir at an arms-length due to employee backlash over ethical concerns, such as Amazon back in 2019.

 So, should I invest in Palantir stock?